Taking Responsibility for Your Performance

 An additional benefit is that when you ask for feedback, you do it on your terms.
 You're mentally ready to hear the good and the bad, and you're open to working hard to improve.

-Overcoming a Fear of Feedback
+How to Overcome a Fear of Feedback

 Asking for feedback can be a bit intimidating, because you're opening yourself up to possible criticism.
 This can be difficult at first.

 You can overcome this fear by adjusting your mindset.
 Remember that no one is perfect – all of us make mistakes, and there's always room for improvement.
 In this respect, you're the same as everyone else in your organization.

 But it takes courage to admit that you're not perfect.
 As such, if you ask for feedback, you've already put yourself a step above the majority who don't.

 Everyone goes through the SARAH process when they get critical feedback.

 A great way to overcome a fear of feedback is to use the ABC Technique.
 This can help you to see feedback for what it is – a useful learning tool that you can use to better yourself – rather than being upset and demoralized by it.